How Long Do I Have to File a Personal Injury Claim in South Carolina?

 Get Started Today

-Our attorneys are ready to put nearly a century of collective legal experience on your side.
+Our attorneys are ready to put over a century of collective legal experience on your side.
 We only take cases we believe in, and we never charge you any legal fees unless you win your case.

 Kahn Law Firm, LLP can help you – even if your case is complicated.
 Two of our attorneys are board-certified in plaintiffs’ medical malpractice, so we can deal with the most complex cases personal injury claimants face.